Sidal complex bioequivalence center ends the pending crisis of drugs regestration

 I emphasize that the Agency works to overcome all obstacles facing pharmaceutical operators through activating new digital services, in addition to the online appointment services, electronic reports and inquiries to receive questions regarding the registration of human and biological medication in terms of steps to be followed.

-Are there any procedures concerning leaflets, considering the continous development in medication usage ?
+Are there any procedures concerning leaflets, considering the continuous development in medication usage ?

 The periodic review of leaflets is a really important matter.
 The moment new therapeutic indications occur, they are mentioned during medication regestration process, considering its importance and its drug development, in which all producers are obliged to update them.
 This process is particularly crucial for patients who use the same medication over extended periods.